Types of Legal Opportunities

 - Support policy work addressing issues affecting LAFLA clients

-- Participate in Coalition meetings
+- Participate in coalition meetings

 - Attend administrative or court proceedings